 Founded in 2008, Die Konzertisten is a chamber choir that aims to perform choral and vocal works to the highest professional standard with committed and passionate singing.
 The group promotes a variety of musical styles and has presented a series of concerts with repertoire ranging from the Renaissance and Baroque to romantic, modern and contemporary works.

-From its early days Die Konzertisten has performed with a number of internationally renowned conductors and musicians, including the legendary conductor Helmuth Rilling (Bach’s B Minor Mass with the City Chamber Orchestra of Hong Kong), the highly sought-after living composer Karl Jenkins (Karl Jenkins’ Requiem), the distinguished English conductor Nicholas Cleobury (Requiems by John Rutter and Bob Chilcott), Johnny Poon (Handel’s Dixit Dominus and Bernstein’s Chichester Psalms with the Collegium Musicum Hong Kong), Michael Ryan (Victoria’s Requiem), Wing-sie Yip (Faure’s Requiem with the Hong Kong Sinfonietta) and Felix Yeung (Bach’s St Matthew Passion).
+From its early days Die Konzertisten has performed with a number of distinguished conductors and musicians, including the internationally renowned choral expert Stephen Layton (Mozart’s Requiem with the City Chamber Orchestra of Hong Kong), the legendary conductor Helmuth Rilling (Bach’s B Minor Mass), the highly sought-after living composer Karl Jenkins (Karl Jenkins’ Requiem), the talented English conductor Nicholas Cleobury (Requiems by John Rutter and Bob Chilcott), the cantor of the world-famous St Thomas Boys Choir Georg Christoph Biller (Masterclass in the 39th Hong Kong Arts Festival), Johnny Poon (Handel’s Dixit Dominus and Bernstein’s Chichester Psalms with the Collegium Musicum Hong Kong), Michael Ryan (Victoria’s Requiem and Byrd’s The Great Service), Wing-sie Yip (Faure’s Requiem with the Hong Kong Sinfonietta) and Felix Yeung (Bach’s St Matthew Passion).